 I also appreciate how everything is a local variable

-rather than defining self.this
+rather than defining self.this, self.that, and self.the_other.

 It reduces coupling, and means the Reader has fewer